 The howls can also be used to signify to other members the exact location of the wolf.
-The howl can also be used to let other wolves in the area know that they are in enemy territory.
+The howl can also be used to let other wolves know that they are in enemy territory.

 How Long are Wolves Pregnant?

 Wolves are pregnant between 59 and 75 days before giving birth to their pups.
 Pups are born deaf and blind and weigh about one pound.
 Their eyes are closed until 12 – 15 days after they are born, and one week later start to walk.
-After three weeks in the den, the mother may let them outside of the den to explore.
+After three weeks in the den, the mother may let them explore outside the shelter.

 Do Wolves Give Birth Every Year?

-Wolves traveling on their own will also not howl, leading researchers better to understand the reason for the wolf’s communication.
+Wolves traveling alone will also not howl, leading researchers better to understand the reason for the wolf’s communication.

-Wolves that are alone can not take down large prey such as deer and moose.
+Wolves alone can not take down large prey such as deer and moose.
 This changes their feeding habits to feed more on small animals such as rodents.

 Do wolves have leaders?

-Wolves have a rigorous societal structure, and they do have leaders to uphold the rules of conduct.
+Wolves have a rigid societal structure, and they do have leaders to uphold the rules of conduct.

 Why do wolves hunt in packs?

 Different packs of wolves will specialize in hunting certain prey.
-Some wolves may only prey on white-tailed deer, whereas others may prey on bison.
-This is generally down to their habitat and environment, but they can learn the strengths and weaknesses of their prey by doing this.
+Some wolves may only prey on white-tailed deer, while others prey on bison.
+This is generally down to their habitat and environment, but they can learn their prey’s strengths and weaknesses.

 Wolves hunting in packs may track a herd of large prey for a few days before attacking.
 They will assess the herd, looking for any weakness among them.
-Any sick, injured, or weak animals will be selected by the alpha wolves as there will be less risk.
+The alpha wolves will select any sick, injured, or weak animals as there will be less risk.

 Wolves will use the conditions to their advantage.
-They understand that hoofed mammals will get stuck in deep snow in the winter, whereas the wolves have padded, wide paws that act almost like a snowshoe on top of the ice or snow.
+They understand that hoofed mammals will get stuck in deep snow in the winter, whereas the wolves have padded, wide paws that act almost like snowshoes on top of the ice or snow.